AustinCodingAcademy/ACA_academicManagerTraining/steps/studentSupportProcess.md

 ### RocketChat

-- Remember, rocketChat is our community bulletin board and chat room.
-Use Direct Messages(DMs) to help student find a tutor, work through a small problem, or ask them about attendance or missing assignments.
+- Remember, RocketChat is our community bulletin board and chat room.
+Use Direct Messages(DMs) to help the student find a tutor, work through a small problem, or ask them about attendance or missing assignments.

 ### Text Message

-- Text messages and phone calls are a good starting point for reaching out to students that may not be as comfortable talking in person or non-responsive via email or rocketChat.
+- Text messages and phone calls are a good starting point for reaching out to students that may not be as comfortable talking in person or non-responsive via email or RocketChat.
 Let's face the facts, we live in a text message driven society.
 Everyone texts, everyone looks at their phones and everyone communicates and hides behind texts.

     * Use texting to follow-up with a student on a conversation you had in-person.
     * Text them to remind them about events like happy hours and hackathons, if you feel they may find a way to back out.
     * Send messages to student that may have had to drop out or wait for the next cohort just to keep in touch.
-    * You can even use texting to reach out to student who leave concerning comments.
+    * You can even use texting to reach out to students who leave concerning comments.

 ### In-Person Conversation